shindepragati/cmpe273-spring20/assignment3/README.md

-So the m and k value is depends upon the value of p we are going to use.
+So the m and k value is depends upon the value of p means probabilities of false positives we are going to use.